• Skip to primary navigation

 Instructions

-• Add all of the ingredients to your blender, and blend on high for 30 - 45 seconds.
-Do not blend any longer than 45 seconds or you run the risk of warming the oat milk which will make it slimy.
+• Blend briefly: Add all ingredients to your blender and blend on high for 30-45 seconds max.
+Do not over-blend or the heat + agitation can make the oat milk slimy.

 Notes

-Maple syrup substitute: sub agave, white or brown sugar, or 1 - 2 pitted dates.
+Maple syrup substitute: Use agave, 1–2 pitted dates, white sugar, or brown sugar.

 Nutrition